velomovies/wafs/README.md

 Basd on the Actor diagram and my code I made an Interaction diagram.
 You can see in one glance how the app is built.

 ![Interaction](app/static/images/interactiondiagram.png)
-> Actor diagram made in illustrator
+> Interaction diagram made in illustrator

 ## Data